PMI · PPA

 While specific salary data for the PPA does not yet exist given its pilot status, the earnings trajectory for PMP holders provides strong context: PMI survey data shows PMP-certified professionals in the U.S. earn a median salary of approximately $130,000 versus $90,000 for non-certified peers, and globally, PMP holders earn an average of 33% more than non-certified counterparts.
 The PPA, as an expert-level credential built on top of the PMP, is positioned to command a further premium — particularly in high-value sectors such as pharmaceuticals, aerospace, technology, and financial services.
 With PMI projecting demand for up to 30 million additional project professionals by 2035, and the skills landscape shifting rapidly due to AI and organizational transformation, advanced credentials like the PPA are expected to become increasingly important in talent differentiation and executive hiring decisions.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 834 questions.

 Explanation